 40+ extensive industry research/studies

-You’ll rarely hear ‘ADT’ and ‘DIY’ mentioned in the same breath – or at least that used to be the case until March of 2023 when ADT launched its Self Setup packages.
-It was everything I expected from an ADT security system, and then some.
+You’ll rarely hear ‘ADT’ and ‘DIY’ mentioned in the same breath — or at least that used to be the case until 2023 when ADT launched its Self Setup packages.
+It was everything we expected after testing a professionally installed ADT security system, and then some.

 For a couple of years now, ADT has been offering Google Nest Cams as part of its original, pro-installed systems.
 And surprisingly, ADT Self Setup came with those same Google cameras.
-I have more to say about these cameras in my Google Nest Cam review, but all in all, they are some of the smartest cameras I’ve tested.
+We have more to say about these cameras in our Google Nest Cam review, but all in all, they are some of the smartest cameras we’ve tested.
 They all have person detection, facial recognition, and extremely insightful and detailed notifications.

 Pros & Cons: